 - Details on AV rollout unclear

-- AV line only in beginning stages
+- AV line only in the beginning stages

 Summary